 - If we identify a solution that works, can you get started today/this week/this month?

-- If we supply all the information you need in the next 24 hours, will you have time to review it and get started this week?
+- If we supply all the information you need in the next 24 hours, will you have time to review it and get started by [date in the near future]?

 - Do you anticipate any curveballs in the process?

 - How can we make you look like a star?